An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

 With the conservative linear approximation of the containment constraint $\overline{p} + P \Uset_0 \subseteq \Uset$ provided by Theorem \ref{thm:main inner containment} in hand, we now turn to the problem of approximating the optimal inner polytope containment problem \eqref{eq:inner approx} by a linear program under structure-preserving affine transformations in Section \ref{sec:structure preserving innner}, and general affine transformations in Section~\ref{sec:general affine inner}.
+The former will yield inner approximations of the aggregate flexibility set that have a battery representation and can be used to participate in the wholesale electricity market.
+The latter will yield inner approximations that are potentially more accurate and faster to compute, but may lack a battery representation.

+\begin{rem}[Heterogeneity in EV charging dynamics] \rm The conditions in Theorem \ref{thm:main inner containment} can be modified to accommodate individual flexibility sets with different left-hand side matrices $H$.
+This allows individual EVs to have different charging dynamics parameters, such as different energy leakage coefficients and energy conversion inefficiencies, as described in Remark \ref{rem:nonideal}. \end{rem}